jazzband/django-admin-sortable/README.md

         """Your generic inline options go here"""

+### Overriding `queryset()`
+django-admin-sortable now supports custom queryset overrides on admin models and inline models in Django admin!

+If you're providing an override of a SortableAdmin or Sortable inline model, you don't need to do anything extra. django-admin-sortable will automatically honor your queryset.

+Have a look at the WidgetAdmin class in the sample project for an example of an admin class with a custom `queryset()` override.

+#### Overriding `queryset()` for an inline model
+This is a special case, which requires a few lines of extra code to properly determine the sortability of your model.
+Example:

+    # add this import to your admin.py
+    from adminsortable.utils import get_is_sortable

+    class ComponentInline(SortableStackedInline):
+        model = Component

+        def queryset(self, request):
+            qs = super(ComponentInline, self).queryset(request).filter(
+                title__icontains='foo')

+            # You'll need to add these lines to determine if your model
+            # is sortable once we hit the change_form() for the parent model.

+            if get_is_sortable(qs):
+                self.model.is_sortable = True
+            else:
+                self.model.is_sortable = False
+            return qs

+If you override the queryset of an inline, the number of objects present may change, and adminsortable won't be able to automatically determine if the inline model is sortable from here, which is why we have to set the `is_sortable` property of the model in this method.

 *** IMPORTANT  ***
 With stacked inline models, their height can dynamically increase, which can cause sortable stacked inlines to not behave as expected.